 How much house can you afford?

-Wise home-buying begins with figuring out how much you can spend on housing and how much you should put into a down payment, then sticking with your plan despite the temptation to think “just a little bigger.”
+Wise home-buying is about figuring out what you can afford, how much you can put into a down payment, and then sticking to your plan.

 Follow these 5 smart moves, and you’ll be in great shape to buy a house that fits your budget.